fastnsilver/jenky/README.md

 ./bootstrap-local.sh
 ```

+Visit `http://localhost:8080`.
+(Or if you happen to be running Docker Toolbox, you're in a VM, so your IP address will be something like `http://192.68.99.100:8080`).

 ### Public cloud hosted

 Before executing the script you will need to edit `hosts.env` and update all occurrences of `replace_with_*`